-- The packaging materials and ingredients in the cigarette paper and tipping adhesive in the new product are commonly used in other products currently manufactured at the facility. - No facility expansion or new construction is expected due to manufacturing the new product. - No increase in the facility production beyond its current permitted production capacity is expected due to manufacturing the new product.
+- The applicant stated that the new and predicate products would not be simultaneously manufactured if the new product receives a marketing order. - No facility expansion or new construction is expected due to manufacturing the new product. - No increase in overall permitted capacity at the facility is expected due to manufacturing the new product.